vega/altair/README.md

   year  = {2018},
   month = {dec},
-  publisher = {The Open Journal}, author = {Jacob VanderPlas and Brian Granger and Jeffrey Heer and Dominik Moritz and Kanit Wongsuphasawat and Eitan Lees and Ilia Timofeev and Ben Welsh and Scott Sievert}, title = {Altair: Interactive Statistical Visualizations for Python}, journal = {Journal of Open Source Software}
+  publisher = {The Open Journal}, author = {Jacob VanderPlas and Brian Granger and Jeffrey Heer and Dominik Moritz and Kanit Wongsuphasawat and Arvind Satyanarayan and Eitan Lees and Ilia Timofeev and Ben Welsh and Scott Sievert}, title = {Altair: Interactive Statistical Visualizations for Python}, journal = {Journal of Open Source Software}
 }